ApprenticeAI/frapy/docs/contributing.rst

     Please report security issues **only** to
     frapy-security@googlegroups.com.
-This is a private list only open to trusted Scrapy developers, and its archives are not public.
+This is a private list only open to trusted Frapy developers, and its archives are not public.

 Well-written bug reports are very helpful, so keep in mind the following guidelines when you're going to report a new bug.